zerone0x/zerone0x.github.io/content/posts/July22.md

 - Meditation - not now - Not deep into mind
 - Break goal into small processes - fill the schedule with processes and make them into habits
 - Piano - listen, finger - key, read the paper - 3months
-- Relax - Focus on your breathing and
+- Relax - Focus on your breathing